sdran/onos-e2sub/docs/api/task.md

-<a name="task.v1beta1.UpdateSubscriptionTaskStateResponse"></a>
+<a name="task.v1beta1.UpdateSubscriptionTaskResponse"></a>

-### UpdateSubscriptionTaskStateResponse
+### UpdateSubscriptionTaskResponse
-UpdateSubscriptionTaskResponse is a response to updating a SubscriptionTask state
+UpdateSubscriptionTaskResponse is a response to updating a SubscriptionTask status